brevzin/cpp_proposals/3951_string_interpolation/string-interpolation.md

 Which allows the implementation of all of the logging functions to `map` their provided template string object to decay or otherwise transform every member into something that won't dangle.

 I'd want to make sure this `R` here is also considered a template string for all of these purposes.
-There are a few attributes here, not really sure which would be best:
+There are a few options here, not really sure which would be best:

 * an attribute
 * an annotation